farhour/LCS-of-Source-Codes/README.md

 - Using **regular expressions** to tokenize the source codes.
 - Reading path of the source code files from the command line or searching all the files in a given directory.
 - Generating the result in `CSV` or `JSON` formats.
+- Generating random source code files using a simple code generator.

 ---